-A number of data assimilation experiments were carried out for the M_4 constituent on the European shelf, varying model error covariance assumptions, bathymetry, and subsets of data that were fit.
-Four of these will be described in some detail below, and they differ primarily in the adopted input data, as follows:
+A number of data assimilation experiments were carried out for the M_4 constituent on the European Shelf, varying model error covariance assumptions, bathymetry, and subsets of data that were fit.
+Four of these will be described in some detail below and they differ primarily in the adopted input data as follows:

-- Inv-1 Uses all T/P-Jason data on original T/P tracks. - Inv-2 As in Inv-1, but deleting some data in EnCEC area. - Inv-3 As in Inv-2, plus Topex2 interleaved data. - Inv-4 As in Inv-3, plus a subset of gauge data.
+- Inv-1 Uses all T/P-Jason data on original T/P tracks. - Inv-2 As in Inv-1, but deleting some data in the EnCEC area. - Inv-3 As in Inv-2 plus Topex2 interleaved data. - Inv-4 As in Inv-3 plus a subset of gauge data.

-In all cases we use not actual altimetric sea-surface height records but rather the previously estimated along-track M4 harmonic constants, as discussed above in Section 4.
+In all cases, we use not actual altimetric sea-surface height records but rather the previously estimated along-track M_4 harmonic constants as discussed above in Section 4.

-The four inverse solutions, the prior model obtained from time-stepping of the nonlinear equations, and the global FES-2004 M_4 solution are compared in Tables 3-5, which give RMS misfits to harmonic constants for the tide gauges, and for the two altimeter datasets.
+The four inverse solutions, the prior model obtained from the tim/tepping of the nonlinear equations, and the global FES2004 M_4 solution are compared in Tables 3, 4, and 5, which give RMS misfits to harmonic constants for the tide gauges and for the two altimeter data sets.

-For inverse solution Inv-1 all of the T/P-Jason along-track harmonic constants are fit.
-Relative to the prior solution, RMS tide gauge misfits are significantly reduced in 5 of the 6 areas by this solution (Table 3).
-However, misfits for the tide gauges in the English Channel and along the European coast increase dramatically, from 5.20 cm to 14.52 cm.
-Since this is the area with the largest M_4 amplitudes, and because increases in misfit for this area are so large, the net effect of the inversion for the full set of 158 tide gauges is an
+For inverse solution Inv-1, all of the T/P-Jason alongtrack harmonic constants are fit.
+Relative to the prior solution, RMS tide-gauge misfits are significantly reduced in five of the six areas by this solution (Table 3).
+However, misfits for the tide gauges in the English Channel and along the European coast increase dramatically from 5.20 to 14.52 cm.
+Because this is the area with the largest M_4 amplitudes and because increases in misfit for this area are so large, the net effect of the inversion for the full set of 158 tide gauges is an increase in overall RMS misfit.
+Of course, Inv-1 significantly reduces RMS misfits for the altimeter data, which are fitted in the inversion (Table 4).
+More interestingly, Inv-1 also noticeably reduces RMS misfits for the Topex2 data set (not included in Inv-1) in all of the six areas (Table 5).
+Note that RMS misfits are much larger for the Topex2 data set than for T/P + Jason as would be expected from the relatively short duration of time series along the new ground track.

-Table 4 M4 RMS misfit to T/P+Jason data (cm)